 Your visit will be a little different than in the past--all guests will be required to preregister online for glass-bottom boat tours.
 You can read more below about the steps we’re taking to keep you safe.

 As a result of the COVID-19 health pandemic, some procedures at Spring Lake have changed; please bear with us as we implement new procedures and work through the challenges of reopening Spring Lake safely and with all necessary precautions in place.

 To ensure your health and safety, please follow these new policies:

 - With the increase in cases of the COVID Delta variant, guests are strongly encouraged to wear a face mask and practice appropriate social distancing by staying six feet apart from others.

 - Glass-bottom boat tours will be available on a reservation-only basis.
 Boat tours will run at 75 percent capacity and the open-air boats will also be equipped with plexiglass to create a barrier between boat drivers and guests.

-- Boat tour and scuba diving guests will be required to check-in at the Meadows Center's ticket kiosk upon arrival.
+- Boat tour guests will be required to check-in at the Meadows Center's ticket kiosk upon arrival.
 Please bring your reservation confirmation with you.

 - Please do not visit if you are feeling sick.
 If you are sick, please stay home.